doroslava/Dog_breed_detector/README.md

 - Detection of a dog
 - Classification of a specific dog breed

 All three parts employ various pre-trained models based on connvolutional neural networks (CNNs) and are discussed in more detail in the methodology section.
+If you are interested in more technical information, please refer to the jupyter notebook in dog/project.

 ## Data